 As you make your own escape room for fall, keep in mind that although the clues are fall themed, you could do this escape room game any time of year.
 All of the puzzles could also be substituted for another puzzle for another season or celebration.

-A unique feature of this fall escape room is that it includes a science experiment, math, language and more all in one!
+A unique feature of these escape room ideas is that it includes a science experiment, math, language and more all in one!

 As a parent I love creating escape room game because my kids enjoy them, but they are also something different and fun that we can do together.